wygong-0525/ERP-Journal-Risk-Analytics/README.md

 # SQL-journal-risk-analytics
-SQL project for journal entry risk analytics in a simulated finance ERP environment
+This project simulates journal-entry risk analytics using SQL in a multi-entity financial environment.
+The objective is to demonstrate SQL-based financial data analysis similar to audit analytics and ERP-based risk testing.
+Technologies:
+- SQL
+- PostgreSQL / SQLite
+- Github